kitconcept/plone.restapi-react-tutorial/README.md

   <img src={logo} className="App-logo" alt="logo" />

-This will create a new folder with the name of the app that we 'cd' into:
+To start the React app, we 'cd' into the directory we created:

   $ cd plone.restapi-react-tutorial/